boltops-tools/ufo-docs/_docs/contributing.md

 #### Documentation

-If your contribution changes any Ufo behavior, make sure to update the documentation.
+If your contribution changes any UFO behavior, make sure to update the documentation.
 Documentation lives in the `docs` folder.
 It's a Jekyll site and can be started with `cd docs && bin/web`.
 If the docs are missing information, please feel free to add it in.
 Great docs make a great project.
 Include changes to the documentation within your pull request, and once merged, `https://ufoships.com` will be updated.

 #### Tests